Prodaturu/Obsidian/Indexes/C++.md

 # C++

-- Main hub for all C++ notes.
+>  Main hub for all C++ notes
-- Links to second-level maps: language features, OOP, STL/algorithms, memory, errors, project structure.
+>   Links to second-level maps: language features, OOP, STL/algorithms, memory, errors, project structure.

+- C++ is a general-purpose programming language
+	- created by Bjarne Stroustrup
+	- extension of the C programming language
+	- introduced in 1985
+	- c with classes and inheritance (when invented)
+- C++ is a statically-typed language
+	- type of a variable is determined during compilation

 ---